 The exciting pipeline of new molecules continues to show significant promise.
-These programmes include novel anti-inflammatory and bronchodilator molecules, and also innovative “double” active molecules comprising two different pharmacological targets.
+These programmes include novel anti-inflammatory and bronchodilator molecules, and also innovative “double” active molecules addressing two different pharmacological targets.

 Through the clinical success of Curosurf in treating neonatal respiratory distress syndrome, Chiesi has established an impressive platform in neonatology.
 In this area of high unmet medical need R&D programmes include novel and less-invasive methods for the targeted delivery of Curosurf to the lung of the infant.
-Further progress was made for the proprietary synthetic surfactant which is undergoing clinical trials with emerging data supporting the safety, efficacy and clinical utility of this potential new addition to surfactant replacement therapy options.
+The proprietary synthetic surfactant is undergoing clinical trials with emerging data supporting the safety, efficacy and clinical utility of this potential new addition to surfactant replacement therapy options.

 Chiesi’s R&D model in the special care area includes some significant partnerships with selected companies skilled in the study of medicines for rare diseases.
 This enables the company to access advanced therapeutic platforms and promising new therapies in newer areas of the pipeline